 Directions to all the branches are included on the each individual branch page on JMRL's site.
 Click on your branch from the main navigational area, above.

 Yes.
 This is the URL: http://jmrl.org/catalog

 Yes.
 All libraries in the JMRL system have computers that provide public access the internet.
 See the Internet Access Policy for full info.

 Yes.
 Wireless is available at all libraries in the JMRL system.
 You can also print from your laptop at some branch libraries.
 Check with the staff. more info

 The Central Library does not have a parking lot.
 Parking is available on the street for 2 hours.
 If you park longer than 2 hours you may get a ticket.
 Parking is also available in the city parking garages on Market Street and Water Street.
 The circulation desk will stamp the parking ticket for two free hours of parking.
-The Friends of the Library provides this free parking for visitors to the library.
+The Friends of the Library provide this free parking for visitors to the library.

-For books that you would like to see added to the library's collection, please call collection development with your donation request: 979.7151 ext.
+For books that you would like to see added to the library's collection, please call collection development with your donation request: 434.979.7151 ext.
 203. The Friends of the Library also collects used books and sells them at their popular annual book sales in the fall and spring.
 Donations can be dropped off at the Gordon Avenue Library on the basement level.
-The money generated from this sale helps fund the library's programming.
-For more information or to find out what other items can be donated contact the Friends of the Library at 977.8467 or email@example.com
+The money generated from these sales helps fund the library's programming.
+For more information or to find out what other items can be donated contact the Friends of the Library at 434.977.8467 or email@example.com

 Yes, there are copy machines in all the branch libraries.
 Black and white copies are $.10 per page and color copies are $.50 per page.